Johneriksson88/top_500_albums/README.md

 ## Planning

 The planning started with finding an interesting piece of data to analyze.
-I looked through numbers of surveys on [Data.world](https://data.world/) and on [Kaggle](https://www.kaggle.com/).
+I looked through numbers of surveys on [Data.world](https://data.world/) and [Kaggle](https://www.kaggle.com/).
 Being a music lover and a musician i chose the The Rolling Stone Greatest 500 Albums Of All Time list.
 Next i made a flowchart on [Lucidchart](https://lucid.app/).

 ![flowchart](https://github.com/Johneriksson88/top_500_albums/blob/main/assets/images/flowchart.png?raw=true)